wing5wong/artisan-whs-static/source/_events/2024-06-09_student-achievement-conferences-1.md

 ---
 **When: Wednesday 31 July and Thursday 1 August 2024**
 Times: 3.00pm to 8.30pm (with dinner hour 5.00pm - 6.00pm)
 Where: Te Wehi and Te Mana Gymnasiums

+**  Please be mindful when choosing Mathematics if your child has Ms Devi as their teacher as there are two Ms Devi's in our Mathematics Department.
+Ms Rajneeta Devi (Teacher Code 'DR')
+Ms Sharuna Devi (Teacher Code 'DES')

+Teachers unable to attend:
+Ms Jo Ander (Psychology) and Mr Pete Coombs (Mathematics).

 Students will be released at the end of Period 4 - 2pm on both days.
 Buses will run at their normal times and the Homework Centre will be open in the Library until 4.30pm as usual.